ycluis/fullstackopen/README.md

 ## Full Stack Open
-This repository contains my solutions to the exercises from the Full Stack Open course (https://fullstackopen.com/en/).
+This repository contains my solutions to the exercises from the Full Stack Open 2023 (https://fullstackopen.com/en/).